 For the GameCube, they continued with the Star Wars license, creating Star Wars: Rogue Squadron II - Rogue Leader and Star Wars: Rogue Squadron III - Rebel Strike.

 In 2004, Factor 5 announced to start developing for next-gen consoles.
 In 2005, Factor 5 announced it would move away from producing franchise games and start developing their own IP.

-They have become an exclusive partner of Sony Computer Entertainment of America and held up their reputation of stretching the limits of any new system with the release of a title for the PlayStation 3: Lair
+They have become an exclusive partner of Sony Computer Entertainment of America and held up their reputation of stretching the limits of any new system with the release of a title for the PlayStation 3: Lair in September of 2007.

 Recently, Factor 5 has incorporated in the State of California and is now going under the name of Factor 5, Inc.